 Only organic fruit and vegetables should be used, as non-organic contain pesticides and other agricultural chemicals; by juicing non-organic produce you will get a glass of concentrated amounts of those chemicals.

-Juices are best taken on an empty stomach 20-25 minutes before food and 2-21/2 hours after a meal.
+Juices are best taken on an empty stomach 20-25 minutes before food and 2-21/2 hours (or more) after a meal.

 When you make your juice at home you know what you put into it, you know that it is fresh without any contamination and oxidation, and you can have great fun by mixing different fruit and vegetables together, making different tasty combinations.
 There are a large number of books on juicing with wonderful recipes for every health problem and every occasion.

 One of my favorite juicing recipes in the GAPS Diet was the GAPS Milkshake.
-It balances the sugars in the juice with protein and fat, and it is so delicious.
+The addition of sour cream and egg yolk balances the sugars in the juice with protein and fat, and it is so delicious!
 It helps to remove bile stones from the liver and improves fat digestion over time.